Orthogonal polynomials and diffusion operators: Introduction

-As mentioned earlier, we are interested in the description of the situation when the previous eigenvector expansion coincides with a family of orthogonal polynomials associated with the reversible measure.
+As mentioned earlier, we are interested in the description of the situation when the eigenvector expansion coincides with a family of orthogonal polynomials associated with the reversible measure.
 Although the situation is well known and described in dimension $1$, such description is not known in higher dimension, apart from some generic families.
-At least when the set $\Omega$ is relatively compact with $\cC^1$ piecewise boundary, and when the reversible measure $\mu$ has a $\cC^1$ density with respect to the Lebesgue measure, we may turn the complete description of this situation into a problem of algebraic nature: the operators and the measures are entirely described by the boundary of $\Omega$, which is some algebraic surface with degree at most $2d$ in dimension $d$.
-Then, we completely solve this problem in dimension 2, leading, up to affine transformations, to the 11 different possible boundaries: the square, the circle, the triangle, the coaxial parabolas, the parabola with one tangent and one secant, the parabola with two tangents, the nodal cubic,the cuspidal cubic with one secant line, the cuspidal cubic with one tangent, the swallow tail and the deltoid.
+At least when the set $\Omega$ is relatively compact with $\cC^1$ piecewise boundary, and when the reversible measure $\mu$ has a $\cC^1$ density with respect to the Lebesgue measure, we may turn the complete description of this situation into a problem of algebraic nature: the operators and the measures can be completely recovered from the boundary of $\Omega$, which is some algebraic surface of degree at most $2d$ in dimension $d$.
+Then, we completely solve this problem in dimension 2, leading, up to affine transformations, to the 11 different possible boundaries: the square, the circle, the triangle, the coaxial parabolas, the parabola with one tangent and one secant, the parabola with two tangents, the nodal cubic, the cuspidal cubic with one secant line, the cuspidal cubic with one tangent, the swallow tail and the deltoid.

-Once the boundary is known, the possible measures are completely described from some parameters (as many parameters as irreducible components in the minimal equation of the boundary of $\Omega$).
+Once the boundary is known, the possible measures are completely described.
+They depend on some parameters (as many parameters as irreducible components in the minimal equation of the boundary of $\Omega$).
 It turns out that in many situations, for some half integer values of these parameters, the associated operator has a natural geometric interpretation in terms of Lie group action on symmetric spaces.
 We then provide explicitly many of these interpretations whenever they are at hand.

 We also show that when $\Omega=\bR^2$ (that is when the density $\rho$ of $\mu$ is everywhere positive), the only possible measures are Gaussian.
 Under some extra hypothesis, we also provide some classification of the non compact models.
 Further extensions to higher dimension are also provided.